CIRO Trader Exam study plan with 30-, 60-, and 90-day tracks, weekly sequencing, and final-review priorities.

 Day 7

-Light review only, then reset the next block based on the weakest domain pair rather than the most recent one.
+Light review only, then reset the next block based on the weakest element pair rather than the most recent one.

 What stronger review looks like